Castor Oil For Eyes: Types, Benefits, & Tips To Apply

 Image: Shutterstock

 Castor oil contains around 90% ricinoleic acid (a hydroxylated fatty acid), which has also been demonstrated to have some positive effects on hair growth (7), (8).
 It’s been used for ages to thicken eyelashes and boost eyelash hair growth.
-However, there’s no concrete evidence demonstrating its efficacy or explaining the mechanism.
+However, no concrete evidence demonstrates the efficacy of castor oil for eyelashes or explains the mechanism.
 Anecdotal evidence suggests that the fatty acids in the oil keep the eyelashes moisturized, which helps nourish hair follicles and stimulate hair growth.

 Meibomian gland dysfunction (MGD) is a common eye condition that causes symptoms, like dry eyes, redness, irritation, discomfort, and blurry vision (9).
 These glands, found in the eyelids, produce oils to form the tear film on your eyes.
 A study published in an Ophthalmology journal found that low-concentration homogenized castor oil eye drops may help treat this condition by managing the symptoms (10).